PyconUK/ConferenceScheduler/docs/tutorial/index.rst

 is scheduled on Monday at 1300 and doesn't class with :code:`Workshop 1`.
 Similarly, the :code:`Boardgame` does not clash with :code:`Workshop 2`.

+You will also note that in any given session, talks share at least one tag.
+This is another constraint of the model, if you find that your schedule has no solutions you can adjust it by recategorising your talks (or giving them all a single category).

 The data we input in to the model included information about demand for a talk, this could be approximated from previous popularity for a talk.
 However, the scheduler has put this talk in the small room (which has capacity 50).
 We can